 - 1. Application of the rules may be protested but referee judgment may not.
 If you believe a referee has improperly applied the rules or regulations, you may protest the ruling.
 A protest during a game must be made before the next shot occurs or it will not be considered.
 To protest a ruling, follow these steps: - a.
-First, notify your opponent and the referee of your intention to protest the ruling. - b.
-Second, immediately proceed to the Referees' Desk and complete a protest form.
-This will require a \$50 protest deposit.
-If the protest is upheld, the deposit will be refunded.
-If the protest is overruled, the deposit will NOT be refunded. - 2.
+First, notify your opponent and the referee of your intention to protest the ruling.
+The referee will then request another referee to provide a second opinion. - 2.
 Although the BCAPL makes every attempt to ensure all teams are eligible and have legal rosters, it is ultimately your responsibility to verify the eligibility of an opposing team BEFORE THE MATCH BEGINS.
-Once the match begins, protests will not be considered and there will be no entry fee refunds or any other consideration given.
+Once the match begins, protests will not be considered and there will be no refunds or any other consideration given.
 If you wish to challenge the eligibility of a player or players on a team BEFORE THE MATCH BEGINS, follow these steps: - a.
 First, if the match is about to begin, notify the opposing Team Captain and the section referee of your intention to protest. - b.
 Second, immediately proceed to the Referees' Desk and complete a protest form.
 This will require a \$50 protest deposit.
 If your protest is upheld, the deposit will be refunded.
 If your protest is overruled, the deposit will NOT be refunded. - 3.
 The final authority on all protests is the Tournament Director.